 What Does Security Defaults Do in Microsoft 365?

 Security defaults enforce MFA registration for both users and admins.
 Previously, new users had 14 days to delay MFA setup in Microsoft 365.
-However, after July 29, 2024, an MFA setup is required immediately to avoid hacker intrusions.
+However, for newly created tenants starting on December 2nd, 2024, an MFA setup is required immediately to avoid hacker intrusions.
+And for existing tenants, this change will take effect from January 2025.

 One key point to note is the phrase when necessary.
 Security defaults do not prompt users for MFA for all sign-ins; it only prompts them if they sign in from a risky location!